 Blue Crab Moving Services

-Movers in Washington, D.C.
+Movers in Washington, DC Rowhouses, High-Rises & Permits

 The district itself.
 Eight wards, 68 square miles, and a city that punishes unprepared movers.
 We pull permits, work narrow staircases, and price every Washington D.C. job upfront.